-- There are no strategies to raise awareness among communities and stakeholders about the conservation, protection and presentation of World Heritage but this is being done on an ad hoc basis - There are no heritage education programmes to improve understanding of cultural and natural heritage, promote diversity, and foster intercultural dialogue but this is being done on an ad hoc basis - 13.2.
+- There are no strategies to raise awareness among communities and stakeholders about the conservation, protection and presentation of World Heritage - There are no heritage education programmes to improve understanding of cultural and natural heritage, promote diversity, and foster intercultural dialogue - 13.2.
 Actions for the implementation of the World Heritage Convention (identified from table 13.1).